Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

 \subsubsection{Learning from scratch vs.\ fine-tuning}

 In this scheme, we train a low-precision student from scratch given a pretrained full-precision teacher network.
 During training, both of the models are mutually updated.
-The initial learning rates for student and teacher are set to 0.1 and 0.001, respectively.
-We train a maximum 80 epochs with SGD, and the learning rate is decayed by 10 at 30, 50, 60 and 70 epochs.
-We adopt the batch size of 256.
+The initial learning rates for student and teacher are set to be 0.1 and 0.001, respectively.
+We train a maximum 80 epochs with SGD, and the learning rate is decayed by 10$\times$ at epochs 30, 50, 60 and 70.
+We use the batch size of 256.

 The results are reported in Table~\ref{tab:scratch}.
 From the results, we can summarize two instructive statements. \begin{itemize} \item The relative improvement of KD is more apparent than those that are from fine-tuning.
-For instance, with 2-bit representations, the relative improvement for PreResNet-50 is 2.2\% while the fine-tuning counterpart is 0.5\% in Table~\ref{tab:joint_PreResNet}.
+For instance, with 2-bit representations, the relative improvement for PreResNet-50 is 2.40\% while the fine-tuning counterpart is 0.71\% in Table~\ref{tab:joint_PreResNet}.
 This is reasonable since learning from scratch is more challenging than fine-tuning and the auxiliary guidance from the teacher has more affects. \item Fine-tuning performs steadily better than learning from scratch.
-It shows that the pretrained full-precision model serves as an important initial point.
+It shows that the pretrained full-precision model can serve as an important initialization.